 which default to item-pinboard-object and line-pinboard-object respectively.
 These classes must be subclasses of simple-pane or pinboard-object, and there are some examples of the use of these keywords below.

-is called to create a pane for each node, and by default it creates an instance of
+is called to create an element for each node, and by default it creates an instance of

 .
 It gets passed the graph pane and the item corresponding to the node, and should return an instance of a subclass of simple-pane or pinboard-object.
+Note that the name of the initarg is a little misleading, as in most cases you should return a pinboard-object rather than a pane.
 If you use your own class which has its own geometry requirements, you should define a calculate-constraints method for it, which should use with-geometry on the object to set

 %width% to the desired width, and

 %min-height% to the desired height.
 See the example in:

 edge-pane-function is called to create an element for an edge.
 The default creates an object of the class specified by edge-pinboard-class .
 If edge-pane-function is supplied, it must be a function that takes three arguments: the pane and the two items that are connected by the edge, and must return an element (a simple-pane or a pinboard-object).

 The highlighting of the children is controlled as described for pinboard-layout, but for

 graph-pane, including anti-aliasing of any text displayed on Microsoft Windows and GTK+.

 Creating Panes with Your Own Drawing and Input